 The programme will improve your understanding of research methods in finance, during a dedicated module led by experts currently involved in cutting-edge research.
-You’ll apply this knowledge during your dissertation, an independent research project on a topic of your choice, which you’ll submit by the end of the programme.
+You’ll apply this knowledge to design and carry out your own research dissertation on a related topic of your choice, developing your ability to tackle the most pressing challenges currently facing the industry.

 Learning and teaching